 The following references were consulted in developing this style guide and are recommended sources:

-Working with Words: A Handbook for Media Writers and Editors, by Brian S. Brooks, James L. Pinson, and Jean Gaddy Wilson (any recent edition)
+- Working with Words: A Handbook for Media Writers and Editors, by Brian S. Brooks, James L. Pinson, and Jean Gaddy Wilson

-The Elements of Internet Style: The New Rules of Creating Valuable Content for Today’s Readers, by the editors of EEI Press
+- The Elements of Internet Style: The New Rules of Creating Valuable Content for Today’s Readers, EEI Press